nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - `Comic.` – for comic strips and panels
 - `Logo.` – for logos

-Section 5.2.3 of this document contains language specific alt-text values.
+[Section 5.2.3](#image-alternative-text-values) of this document contains language specific alt-text values.

-If there are any doubts about which value to assign the `alt` attribute, suppliers are required to use `figure`.
+If there are any doubts about which value to assign the `alt` attribute, suppliers are required to use `Figure.`.

 <div class="note">